ScratMan/HASmartThermostat/README.md

 * **home_temp** (Optional): Set the temperature used by the "Home" preset.
 If this is not specified, home feature will not be available.
 * **sleep_temp** (Optional): Set the temperature used by the "Sleep" preset.
 If this is not specified, sleep feature will not be available.
 * **activity_temp** (Optional): Set the temperature used by the "Activity" preset.
 If this is not specified, activity feature will not be available.
-* **autotune** (Optional): Chose a string for autotune settings.
+* **autotune** (Optional): Set the name of the selected rule for autotune settings (ie "ziegler-nichols").
 If it's not set, autotune is disabled.
 The following tuning_rules are available:

 ruler | Kp_divisor, Ki_divisor, Kd_divisor